Maiyingu Marragu (Blackfellows Hand Cave) is a large rock overhang and shelter, located north of the towns of Lidsdale and Lithgow.

 A short walking trail leads to this cave, where visitors can spend time exploring the various drawings and the beautiful natural surroundings.

-Driving to the car park for the start of the Blackfellows Hand Cave walking trail isn’t complicated, but it might be a bit confusing because the signage isn’t the best.
+Driving to the car park for the start of the Blackfellows Hand Cave walking trail isn’t complicated, but it might be a bit confusing as the signage isn’t the best.

-You can find this small car park approximately 1 km into Blackfellows Hand Trail (which is the name of the unsealed road) off Wolgan Road (see map).
+You can find the car park approximately 1 km into Blackfellows Hand Trail (which is the name of the unsealed road) off Wolgan Road (see map).

-There are various ways to get there, but the easiest way is by taking the Wolgan Road exit from Castlereagh Highway in Lidsdale, then continuing until the intersection with Blackfellows Hand Trail.
+The easiest way to get there is by taking the Wolgan Road exit from Castlereagh Highway in Lidsdale, then continuing until the intersection with Blackfellows Hand Trail.

-Before you get to that car park, you will see an information board, as reflected in the photo below.
+Before you get to that car park, you will see an information board, as reflected in the photo above.

 You will need to drive a few hundred metres further up the road to get to the car park and the start of the walking trail.